kiboschool/course-c4s-writing/src/communicating-for-success/writing-well/the-writing-process.md

 It is also helpful to think about the amount of time you should be spending in each of these phases.
 For example, if you have 1 hour to create and finalise a written text, you should ideally spend around 40% of the time in the Planning and Structuring stages, 20% of the time in the Drafting stage, and 40% of the time in the Revising, Editing, and Proofreading stage.
 However, as you personalise the writing process to suit your needs, you should adjust these distributions so that they make the most sense for you.

+---

-### How to use the Writing Process: The Law of the Next Action
+### How to Use the Writing Process: The Law of the Next Action

 It is great to have a process with a defined set of steps that you can follow, but you might ask, "how do you use the process?"
 To operationalise the writing process, you can think of **the law of the next action**.
 This means that instead of being overwhelmed by the text that you are trying to create or the step of the writing process that you are supposed to be in, you can instead ask yourself, "what is the next thing that I need to do to get myself closer to completing this piece of writing."
 The eight sequential tasks are shown below, along with the central question that guides each task.